AN INTERVIEW ...THE DUBROVNIK TIMES

 I've criss-crossed France, Croatia, Bosnia and Herzegovina, Montenegro, Greece, Turkey, Sardinia, Spain, Portugal, the Caribbean, USA, New Caledonia, United Arab Emirates and even Alaska.
 Then I heard the call of Morocco because of the bedtime stories of my father.
 Over several visits there, I've traveled more than 11,000km, covering the wild and rugged Atlantic Coast with its ancient white-walled cities on the sea.
 I've touched the high peaks of the Atlas Mountains and been delivered into the heart of the Sahara.
 In Morocco's 4 Imperial Cities of Fez, Marrakesh, Meknes and Rabat I've discovered a diverse history and an incomparable culture.
 For me, Morocco is like no other country.
 Magical and exotic; the romance of an ancient civilization fascinates me.
 Yet, surprisingly, modern and charming luxuries are unrivaled and unexpected there.

-'Seagulls on the Ganges' explores the themes of synchronicity - those coincidences that make us stop and wonder, because in the moment of them they are just too meaningful to ignore, but at the same time it's a story about living your life bravely, after loss.
-Through travel, food, observations, stunningly beautiful destinations and the least likely characters, I hope I leave my readers uplifted by my personal experiences and the lessons I've learned.
+'Seagulls on the Ganges' explores the themes of synchronicity - those coincidences that make us stop and wonder because in the moment of them they seem just to coincidental to ignore.
+But at the same time it's a story about living your life bravely, after loss.
+Through travel, food, observations, stunningly beautiful destinations, and the least likely characters, I hope I leave my readers uplifted by my personal experiences and the lessons I've learned.

 You chose to write it as fiction.
 Why?

-It was easier to condense the experiences and lessons of my life into a shorter story, plus at the same time I was writing this book I was also writing the screenplay with a Hollywood producer.
-It was just easier.
-Although most of the real characters names have been changed, if you know my story you'll fast workout who is who.
+It was easier to condense the experiences and lessons of my life into a shorter story, plus at the same time, I was writing this book I was also writing the screenplay with a Hollywood producer.
+Although most of the names of the real characters have been changed, if you know my story you'll fast work out who is who.

 You recently traveled to Varanasi to sit on the Ganges.
 What did you learn there?

 Varanasi is not a tourist destination.
-It would be easy to describe it as a polluted filth hole, grim and even a macabre place, but at the same time Varanasi is full of spectacular life, color and celebration too.
-I feel I was called there to affirm I had fully grieved Bruce and that as he had moved on into his next life, so too had I moved on in mine, and it was all okay.
+It would be easy to describe it as a polluted filth hole, grim and even a macabre place, but at the same time, Varanasi is full of a spectacular life, color and celebration too.
+I feel I was called there to affirm I had fully grieved Bruce and that as he had moved on into his next life, so too had I moved on in mine, and I would be okay.